widged/gb-elm-language/en/type/04-tuple.md

 ## Tuples

 Tuples are denoted with () and their values are separated by commas.
+They are used when you know in advance how many components some piece of data should have.
 The length is fixed.
 Tuples they don't have to be *homogenous*.
 Unlike a list, a tuple can contain a combination of several types.

 ```elm
 ("elm", 42)